When deciding what permissions to use, you need to know exactly who your users are and what they need. A webserver interacts with two types of user.

 The problem with 777

-When you chmod 777 your website, you have no security whatsoever.
+chmod 777 your website, you have no security whatsoever.
 Any user on the system can change or delete any file in your website.
 But more seriously, remember that the web server acts on behalf of visitors to your website, and now the web server is able to change the same files that it’s executing.
 If there are any programming vulnerabilities in your website, they can be exploited to deface your website, insert phishing attacks, or steal information from your server without you ever knowing.

 Define the requirements